 "They weren't forcing it down our throats, and that is the vibe in high school in a lot of cases," she said.

 She said laws like Bill 101 and Bill 96 cause many Indigenous students to view French as being forced on them, which detracts from them wanting to learn the language, particularly when their communities' languages are not promoted to the same degree.

 She was part of a group of Indigenous students who pushed to have their languages count for credit and is worried that the cultural inclusion students and administration worked so hard to develop will be hurt as French is prioritized.

 "A lot of students really wanted their own language to count as credit," said Cross.
 "We're finally creating a safe space for language for Indigenous students at Dawson."

-She is not against learning French, but knows there are better avenues to promote the language outside of legislation.
+She is not against learning French but says she knows there are better avenues to promote the language outside of legislation.

-In addition, Cross wonders about the many French-speaking Indigenous people in Quebec and how their ability to access English-language CEGEPs will suffer.
+Cross also wonders about the many French-speaking Indigenous people in Quebec and how their ability to access English-language CEGEPs will suffer.

 Kaycee Diabo is in her first year of nursing at John Abbott College, and had to add a year to her schooling to improve her French.

 Diabo understands she will need to speak French to patients, and is working on her language skills.
 However, hearing that her chosen profession, which already comes with a high level of stress at times, may prioritize French-speaking ability is concerning.

 "It's kind of frustrating to hear because I'm still not great at French and still learning, so to be going into a profession that requires it, it just adds more stress," she said.